isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 * *Even:* Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.

-* *Slightly Ahead:* (The default) Accelerates delivery so that it' 55-65% complete halfway through the flight duration.
+* *Slightly Ahead:* (The default) Accelerates delivery so that it's 55-65% complete halfway through the flight duration.

 * *Frontload:* Accelerates delivery so that it's 65-75% complete halfway through the flight.